BarjunM/rocket_pcb/Journal.md

 Unboxed everything and went straight into assembly.
 Started with the lowest‑profile components / headers, then sensor breakout boards (mpu6050, bmp280, SD module, ESP32 headers).
 Lots of careful flux + drag soldering so I wouldn't lift pads on the custom footprints.
 After each section I buzzed out traces: 3V3, 5V, GND rails, I2C lines, SPI lines to the SD, and servo signal pins.
 No shorts (yay), only had to reflow one stubborn SDA joint.

 Brought up the power system: verified buck output at 5.02 V under a light dummy load and checked that the ESP32 3V3 regulator stayed within spec.
 All sensors enumerated on the bus first try.
-Servos twitched happily with a quick test pulse script.
+Servos started up with a quick test.

 ![image](/assets/soldering1.jpg)
 ![image](/assets/soldering2.jpg)